munificent/craftinginterpreters/book/classes.md

 class declaration.
 Instances are loose bags of data and you can freely add fields to them as you see fit in the middle of normal imperative code.

-Over in our AST generator, the `classDecl` grammar rule becomes a statement
+Over in our AST generator, the `classDecl` grammar rule gets its own statement
 node:

 ^code class-ast (1 before, 1 after)

 It stores the name and the methods inside the body.
-We reuse the existing Stmt.Function class that we use for function declaration AST nodes to represent method declarations too since they have all the bits of state that we need -- method name, parameter list, and body.
+Methods are represented by the existing Stmt.Function class that we use for function declaration AST nodes.
+It has all the bits of state that we need for a method: name, parameter list, and body.

-We can parse a class declaration anywhere a named declaration is allowed, triggered by the leading `class` keyword:
+A class can appear anywhere a named declaration is allowed, triggered by the leading `class` keyword:

 ^code match-class (1 before, 1 after)